Lou Vairo: New Jersey Devils assistant coach

 Vairo served as an assistant coach to Doug Carpenter for two seasons on the New Jersey Devils.
 The team failed to qualify for the playoffs in either the 1984–85 NHL season or the 1985–86 NHL season.

 Coaching in European leagues

 Vairo began coaching in Europe in 1986, when he moved to the Tilburg Trappers who played in the Eredivisie in the Netherlands.
 He led the team to a sixth-place finish during the 1986–87 season.
 He was also head coach of the Netherlands men's national ice hockey team at the 1987 Ice Hockey World Championships, with Ron Berteling as his team captain.
 The national team placed seventh in Group B, and were relegated to Group C for the next World Championships.
-Vairo departed for Italy in 1987, and recommended former New Jersey Devils colleague Fred Shero to takeover coaching duties in Tilburg.
+Vairo departed for Italy in 1987, and recommended former New Jersey Devils colleague Fred Shero to take over coaching duties in Tilburg.